Top of the page

 Step 1: Check to see if the child is conscious.

-shout, "Are you okay?" to see if the child responds.
-But
+Tap the child's shoulder and shout, "Are you okay?" to see if the child responds.

 Step 2: Start chest compressions.